Analysis | No, Delaware doesn’t specifically prohibit food or water at the polls like Georgia

 Sterling said the state has previously cited people “for doing giveaways for ‘I voted stickers’ and also ‘a raffle for a turkey.’ ” He also argued that the problem of lines has been addressed with apps that track waiting times so voters can “better manage them in the 16 days of early voting.”

 But Delaware’s law is not nearly as specific as other state laws.
 There is certainly no mention of food or water as a possible bribe.
+(We should also note that Delaware prohibits electioneering within 50 feet of the voting facility, compared to 150 feet in Georgia.)

 For instance, Montana mentions food and drink distributed by supporters of candidates.
 “On election day, a candidate, a family member of a candidate, or a worker or volunteer for the candidate’s campaign may not distribute alcohol, tobacco, food, drink, or anything of value to a voter within a polling place or a building in which an election is being held or within 100 feet of an entrance to the building in which the polling place is located,” Montana’s code says.